(some cool stuff I did on the radio and on the television)

-You may not know the name, and you might not ever recognize his face, but you know the voice from hundreds of radio commercials in your lifetime, and a fair amount of TV commercials too.
+You may not know the name, and you might not even recognize his face, but you know the voice from hundreds of radio commercials in your lifetime, and a fair amount of TV commercials too.
 Mal Sharpe and his late partner, Jim Coyle, were known as Coyle and Sharpe, and pioneered the comedic man in the street interview.
 They did it on radio, and on records, and of course, in all those commercials.
 When Coyle passed away in 1992, Sharpe pressed on alone.
 It's a lot like the prank comedy you see so much of today, but much gentler.
+Smarter, too.
 Give this one a try.
-Who else would ask Walter Cronkite if his underwear was bunching up? t's a delightful show.
-Originally broadcast January 1985.
+Who else would ask Walter Cronkite if his underwear was bunching up?
+It's a delightful show.
+Originally broadcast January 11, 1985.

 BROTHER THEODORE (Theodore Gottlieb)